paglimo/beegfs-go/watch/README.md

 #### Avoid duplicate events by acknowledging the last event received when reconnecting

-BeeWatch keeps track of the last event sent and the last event acknowledged for each subscriber.
+Watch keeps track of the last event sent and the last event acknowledged for each subscriber.
 Events are not removed from the buffer until they are acknowledged.
 When a subscriber disconnects it is possible some of the events that were sent were not actually received/processed by the subscriber.
 While we could simply start resending from the last acknowledged event, this means we could send the same event multiple times, which some subscribers may not expect.
-To prevent this when a subscriber connects/reconnects, BeeWatch waits for a brief period (based on `--handler.max-wait-for-response-after-connect`) for the subscriber to acknowledge the last event it received, which allows it to send the next event in the sequence.
-If the subscriber does not send this acknowledgement without period set by `--handler.max-wait-for-response-after-connect`, then BeeWatch starts sending events from the last acknowledged event.
+To prevent this when a subscriber connects/reconnects, Watch waits for a brief period (based on `--handler.max-wait-for-response-after-connect`) for the subscriber to acknowledge the last event it received, which allows it to send the next event in the sequence.
+If the subscriber does not send this acknowledgement without period set by `--handler.max-wait-for-response-after-connect`, then Watch starts sending events from the last acknowledged event.

 TL;DR - After reconnecting, immediately acknowledge the sequence ID of the last event you received.